 How much moisture does your concrete transmit?
-Before you decide to coat your garage floor with epoxy or paint, this is the question that needs to be answered before you make your final decision.
-If you don’t know the answer to this question, then you need to perform a simple moisture vapor transmission (MVT) test of the surface of your floor before you attempt to apply any coating to it.
-If you don’t, all your hard work may be destined for failure.
+This is an important question that needs to be addressed before you decide to apply epoxy or paint to your garage floor or basement.
+If you are unsure, then you need to perform a simple moisture vapor transmission (MVT) test at the surface of your concrete before a coating is applied.
+Your coating, as well as your hard work, may be destined to failure if you don’t.

 As hard and dense as concrete seems to be, it is actually very porous.
-Water vapor and moisture beneath the slab can permeate to the surface of the concrete.
-Because coatings such as epoxy and paint are impermeable, the water vapor can’t pass through the coating and will cause it to delaminate.
-In some cases if the epoxy has a good mechanical bond, the hydrostatic pressure of the moisture can actually cause the epoxy to pull up part of the surface of the concrete with it, creating even more problems for you in the future.
+Moisture beneath the slab will permeate to the surface of the concrete.
+Because coatings such as epoxy are impermeable and do not breathe, water vapor and moisture can’t pass through the coating.
+The build up of this moisture under the coating can cause it to peel or delaminate.
+Though paint will breathe, anything greater than light moisture vapor will cause paint to peel as well.

-You may already have signs that you have a moisture problem and you don’t even realize it.
-If there are any areas of your garage floor that always seem to have a powdery residue, this is called efflorescence.
-It is created when moisture travels through the concrete, condenses and evaporates, and then leaves a residue of calcium hydroxide.
-Or, you may have an area of your garage floor that always seems damp.
-If so, then you most likely have a moisture issue.
+Your concrete may already show signs of moisture issues and you don’t even realize it.
+If there are any areas of your garage floor or basement that always seem to have a white powdery residue that comes back after cleaning, then you most likely have efflorescence.
+Efflorescence is created when moisture travels through the concrete, condenses and evaporates, and then leaves a residue of calcium hydroxide (white powder).

-The easiest way to determine if you have a moisture problem is to test for it.
+The easiest way to determine if you have moisture that transmits through your concrete is to test for it.
 A simple way is to perform the ASTM-D-4263 Plastic Sheet Test.
 You can do this simply by cutting a 16”x16” piece of plastic sheeting and taping down the perimeter with duct tape to the surface of your garage floor.
-After letting is sit for 24 hours, peel it up and look for any condensation on the plastic or dark spot on the surface of the concrete.
-This dark spot is created from moisture.
-If none exists, you should be fine.
-If you do have some moisture, then you may want to consider different flooring for your garage or you can take it a step further and do a calcium chloride test.

 Great information on how to perform a calcium chloride test as well as check your concrete’s PH level.

-Just remember, of all the things that need to be considered before you decide on an epoxy or paint coating for your garage, determining if you have a moisture issue is the first step.
-It’s easy and fairly quick to do and can save you from the disappointment and anguish of a failed flooring.
+Just remember, of all the things that need to be considered before you decide on an epoxy coating or paint for your garage, determining if you have a moisture issue is the first step.
+It’s easy and fairly quick to do and can save you from the disappointment and anguish of a failed floor coating.